jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         </extensionElements>
     </sequenceFlow>

-Listing 9: Alfresco JavaScript writing a log entry with the value of the scwf\_helloName variable

 And, finally, just to show that a value can be set in one task and read in another, I'll log the value of the approve/reject selection.
 I'll do this from within the Alfresco Script service task: